 (3) Coastal Resources and Hazards

-(A) The land use should not degrade dune or beach resources, or inhibit shoreline access; and
+(A) The land use should not substantially degrade dune or beach resources, or inhibit shoreline access; and

-(B) The land use should not adversely affect protected marine species and their critical habitats.
+(B) The land use should not substantially adversely affect protected marine species and their critical habitats.

 (4) Recreation and Access

-(A) The land use should not significantly interfere with public use of a public trail or access to public recreation areas and beaches.
+(A) The land use should not substantially interfere with public use of a public trail or access to public recreation areas and beaches.

 (5) Scenic Resources

-(A) The land use should not significantly encroach upon public views of scenic monuments or natural or cultural landscapes which exhibit a high degree of visual intactness; and
+(A) The land use should not substantially encroach upon public views of registered monuments or registered cultural landscapes which exhibit a high degree of visual intactness; and

-(B) Building materials should be compatible with the surrounding area and, to the greatest extent possible, should be earth tones or compatible with surrounding colors to blend with the natural landscape.
+(B) Building materials should be compatible with the surrounding area and, to the extent practicable, should be earth tones or compatible with surrounding colors to blend with the natural landscape.

 (6) Topography and Geology

-(A) Earth movement should be minimized, to the greatest extent possible, and grading should generally follow existing contours;
+(A) Earth movement should be minimized, to the greatest extent possible, and grading should generally follow existing contours when practicable;

-(B) The land use should avoid, to the greatest extent possible, cut-and-fill and retaining walls, except where a shoring wall is required for earth stabilization; and
+(B) The land use should avoid, to the extent practicable, cut-and-fill and retaining walls, except where a shoring wall is required for earth stabilization; and

-(C) The land use should be sited to maintain the natural drainage pattern.
+(C) The land use should be sited to maintain the natural drainage pattern to the extent practicable.

 (7) Historic Resources